pyca/cryptography/docs/glossary.rst

     asymmetric cryptography
         Cryptographic operations where encryption and decryption use different keys.
-There are seperate encryption and decryption keys.
+There are separate encryption and decryption keys.